Dumpling: Peruvian

-"Papas Rellenas" or stuffed potatoes consist of a handful of mashed potatoes flattened in the palm of the hand and stuffed with a savoury combination of ingredients.
-The stuffing usually consists of sautéed meat (e.g. beef, pork, or chicken), onions, and garlic.
+Papas rellenas, or stuffed potatoes, consist of a handful of mashed potatoes flattened in the palm of the hand and stuffed with a savory combination of ingredients.
+The stuffing usually consists of sautéed meat (such as beef, pork, or chicken), onions, and garlic.
 They are all seasoned with cumin, aji sauce, raisins, peanuts, olives, and sliced or chopped hard-boiled eggs.
 After stuffing, a ball is formed, rolled in flour, and deep-fried in hot oil.
 The stuffed potatoes are usually accompanied by a sauce consisting of sliced onions, lime juice, olive oil, salt, pepper, and slices of fresh peppers.
 The same dish may also be made with seafood.
 In some countries, yuca purée is used as the starch component.

 Puerto Rican

-In Puerto Rico, dumplings are made of grated tubers such as yuca and malanga with added calabaza, unripe bananas, and plantains mixed with flour.
-These dumplings are a traditional part of Puerto Rican-style pigeon pea soup.
-Olive oil and annatto are usually added and help the mix from turning brown.
-The dumplings are formed into small balls and are first cooked in olive oil before boiling.
-Once the dumplings are crispy on the outside, they are then boiled with added ingredients.
+In Puerto Rico, dumplings are made of grated tubers such as yuca, sweet potato and malanga or cornmeal, breadfruit, squash, unripe bananas, or plantains mixed with flour, water, milk or coconut milk, garlic, salt, annatto and parsley.
+These dumplings are a traditional part of Puerto Rican-style pigeon pea soup called asopao.
+The dough is kneaded into a bowl or on a table until smooth and pliable, it is then covered and placed aside up to an hour or over night.
+The dumplings are then formed into small balls and dropped into boiling water or then can be fried before placing them into the soup.

 Alcapurria is a popular fried street dumpling that resembles kibbeh.
 The dough is made from yautía, green banana, and lard and stuffed with meat.